mootools/mootools-core/Docs/Class/Class.md

 ### Arguments:

-1. properties - (object) The collection of properties that apply to the Class.
+1. **properties** - (*object*) The collection of properties that apply to the Class.
 Also accepts some special properties such as Extends, Implements, and initialize (see below).

 #### Property: Extends

-* (class) The Class that this class will extend.
+* (*class*) The Class that this class will extend.

 The methods of This Class that have the same name as the Extends Class, will have a parent property, that allows you to call the other overridden method.

 #### Property: Implements

-* (object) An object which properties will be copied into this Class.
+* (*object*) An object which properties will be copied into this Class.
-* (class) A Class which properties will be copied into this Class.
+* (*class*) A Class which properties will be copied into this Class.
-* (array) An array of objects or Classes which properties will be copied into this Class.
+* (*array*) An array of objects or Classes which properties will be copied into this Class.

-Similar to Extends, but it simply overrides the properties, without inheritanc.
+Similar to Extends, but it simply overrides the properties, without inheritance.
 Useful when implementing a default set of properties in multiple Classes.

 #### Property: initialize

-* (function) The initialize function will be the constructor for this class when new instances are created.
+* (*function*) The initialize function will be the constructor for this class when new instances are created.

 ### Returns:

-* (class) The Class created.
+* (*class*) The Class created.

 ### Examples: